FAOSTAT/faostat-ui-download-options/README.md

 FENIX UI Download Options
 =========================

-Generic component that creates a modal window to collect user preferences about the formatting of the output format.
+Generic component that presents the user with a modal window to collect preferences about the output format (e.g. file format, number of decimal places, etc.)

 Example
 -------